Great Black Kingdoms In Early South Asia

-Angkor Wat rises in three successive flights to five central towers that represent the peaks of Mount Meru–the cosmic or world mountain that lies at the center of the universe in Hindu mythology and considered the celestial residence of the Hindu pantheon.
+Angkor Wat rises in three successive flights to five central towers that represent the peaks of Mount Meru–the cosmic or world mountain that lies at the center of the universe in Hindu mythology and is considered the celestial residence of the Hindu pantheon.

 The towers of Angkor Wat (the tallest of which rises about two hundred feet above the surrounding flatlands) are Cambodia’s national symbol.
 The temple’s outer walls represent the mountains at the edge of the world, while the moat surrounding the temple represents the oceans beyond.

-Angkor Wat dates from the 12th century reign of Suryavarman II (1113-1150) when the Khmer dominion over Southeast Asia was at its zenith, with an empire stretching from the South China Sea to modern Thailand, as far north as the uplands of Laos and as far south as the Malay Peninsula.
+Angkor Wat dates from the 12th-century reign of Suryavarman II (1113-1150) when the Khmer dominion over Southeast Asia was at its zenith, with an empire stretching from the South China Sea to modern Thailand, as far north as the uplands of Laos and as far south as the Malay Peninsula.

 THE KINGDOM OF CHAMPA

 Angkor was not the only significant kingdom of its time in Southeast Asia.
 Another major Southeast Asian power and sometimes rival of Angkor was the kingdom of Champa.
 Champa was the great kingdom of the Blacks on the coast of Southeast Asia in central Vietnam.
 Indeed, the facial characteristics on the statues of the Cham are as Africoid as anywhere, including full lips and broad noses.